High school students use time at home as an opportunity for personal growth

 “We’ve been astounded by the dedication and engagement from teens,” said Ascend Co-founder Christine Nicodemus.
 “Students seem to be really interested in using this time to better themselves and to support their families and communities.
 They can recognize the impact their actions have on their own mental and emotional health, and it’s been an honor for our team to aid them in that process.”

-Hilda A. from North Carolina summarized her experience at home like this: “The time at home so far has been a little challenging.
+Hilda from North Carolina reflected that sentiment in describing her own time at home: “The time at home so far has been a little challenging.
 [In addition to my own work,] I help my nieces and nephews with homework…My favorite challenge was writing a letter to my future self because… it was nice to reflect on what I’ve already accomplished and what I want to do in the future: who I am and who I want to become.”

 Parents, teens, and educators who are interested in getting involved can visit www.ascendgoals.com/challenge-accepted.